zeppelinos/zos-docs/docs/docs/basil.md

 zos create MintableERC721Token --from $OWNER --init --args \"$BASIL_PROXY_ADDRESS\",\"BasilToken\",\"BSL\" --network local
 ```

 This command will output the token's new proxy address.
 It should match the address from the line that begins with the label `MintableERC721Token proxy`.
-Export the token address to the environment so we can use it later:
+Export the address to the environment so we can use it later:

 ```sh
 export TOKEN_PROXY_ADDRESS=<address>